andreamelloncelli/fp-typescript-docker/README.md

 Suggested:

-- SO Ubuntu: the file `visual-studio-code-docker.sh` is tested on ubuntu 16.04.
+- SO Ubuntu: the file `visual-studio-code-docker.sh` has been tested on ubuntu 16.04.

 # How use it